MGDSoft/boilerplate-apiplatform-swoole/README.md

 ![Test](https://github.com/MGDSoft/boilerplate-apiplatform-swoole/workflows/CI/badge.svg?branch=master)

-First of all, this repo is experimental and doesn't have enough time to use in a production environment (especially related to swoole).
+First of all, this repo is experimental boilerplate and doesn't have enough time to use in a production environment (especially related to swoole).
 But as you can see all configuration related with swoole is in config/swoole/swoole.php.
 This project uses the symfony runtime runtime/swoole package.